HIGH-FIDELITY VACUUM TUBE

 If you have had successful experiences with other tube types that are

 useful for ultra-linear connection please email your comments.

-For further information regarding Ultral-linear operation of vacuum
+For further information regarding Ultra-linear operation of vacuum tubes

 INTELLECTUAL PROPERTY COPYRIGHT © D.R.GRIMWOOD 2002 - ALL RIGHTS RESERVED.